 Maintenance and other capital expenditures include amounts that the Company expects to spend on various capital projects, including capital expenditures related to the second and third phase of its program to modernize and renovate its terminal facility at Sand Island, Honolulu, Hawaii, repurchases of leased equipment, vessel capital maintenance and annual equipment purchases to support the Company's operations.
-The Company expects to fund these capital expenditures (including the LNG installations) with cash and cash equivalents on the Consolidated Balance Sheets and through cash flows generated from future operating activities.
+The Company expects to fund these capital expenditures with cash and cash equivalents on the Consolidated Balance Sheets and through cash flows generated from future operating activities.

-Repurchase of Shares: During the year ended December 31, 2023, the Company repurchased approximately 2.1 million shares for a total cost of \$158.2 million.
-The remaining number of shares that may be repurchased under the Company's stock repurchase program was 2,462,188 shares at December 31, 2023.
+Repurchase of Shares: During the year ended December 31, 2024, the Company repurchased approximately 1.6 million shares for a total cost of \$201.0 million.
+The remaining number of shares that may be repurchased under the Company's stock repurchase program was 830,527 shares at December 31, 2024.
+On February 27, 2025, the Company's Board approved an additional 3.0 million shares of common stock to be added to the Company's existing share repurchase program and extended the program's expiration date to December 31, 2027.